-We recommend students complete Write to Register no later than the day before an orientation.
-In order to enroll in First Year Composition (English) at orientation, students must complete Write to Register first.
-Students who have not completed Write to Register will not be able to enroll in any First Year Composition classes at orientation.
+We recommend students complete Write to Register no later than two days before an orientation for a smooth registration experience.
+In order to enroll in a First Year Composition (English) course of their own choosing at orientation, students must complete Write to Register first.

 If you received credit for first year composition (English) through an English AP exam, an International Baccalaureate course, or a course at another college or university, then you do not need to complete Write to Register.
 We encourage you to check the your SF State bulletin for details about AP scores.

 You will not hear back about your essay.
 The purpose of the essay writing portion of Write to Register is for you to reflect on your writing skills in order to make an educated decision about which FYC course is best for you.